ajayyy/SponsorBlock/README.md

 # Credit

-The awesome [Invidious API](https://github.com/omarroth/invidious/wiki/API) is used to grab the time the video was published.
+The awesome [Invidious API](https://github.com/omarroth/invidious/wiki/API) used to be used.

 Original code from [YTSponsorSkip](https://github.com/OfficialNoob/YTSponsorSkip), but not much of the code is left.